-My 3 favourite things (other than my husband, family and friends) are travel, food and movies.
+My three favourite things (other than my husband, family and friends) are travel, food and movies.

-Put them all together and you get 1 killer trifecta entertainment extravaganza!
+Put them all together, and you get one killer trifecta entertainment extravaganza!

 I’m not kidding.

 There are movies that I love that have gorgeous landscapes and travel.
 Take the remake of The Secret Life of Walter Mitty with Ben Stiller….
 Gorgeous.

 AND there are movies that involve food such as Eat Pray Love with Julia Roberts which has food and travel elements, but the story is more about her journey – not the food.

 What makes a great Food Travel Movie?